vinushcv/Eligibility-for-Engineering-Admission/README.md

 Calculate the sum of all three subjects and check whether the sum is greater than and equal to 180

 ### Step3:
-Calculate the sum of physics and maths and check the condition
+Calculate the sum of physics and maths

 ### Step4:
 Calculate the total marks then calculate maths and physics combined

 ### Step5:
+Check the conditions and end the program

 ### Step6:
+Get the output

 ## Program:
 ```c#